You’ve probably heard of using aloe vera as a topical ingredient. With rising popularity, people are eating it in smoothies and juices, but why?

 What is Aloe Vera?

 Aloe is more than just a beautiful part of home decor with its thick green leaves.
-Aloe is a cactus-like plant that grows in hot conditions, typically in places like Florida, Texas, Arizona, and here in Tennessee if you have proper pot, soil, and a healthy plant to start from!
+Aloe is actually a cactus-like plant that grows in hot conditions, typically in places like Florida, Texas, Arizona, and here in Tennessee if you have proper pot, soil, and a healthy plant to start with!
 If you’re looking to grow your own, the good news is that they’re easy to take care of as long as there’s ample sunlight and it’s kept dry.

-Aloe contains many compounds in addition to the vitamin and mineral content, some things you might not have heard about before.
+Aloe contains many compounds in addition to the vitamin and mineral content, including some you might not have heard about before.
 For example, the laxative effect of aloe vera comes from phenolic compounds known as anthraquinones (1).
-Meanwhile, hormones auxins and gibberellins help with wound healing and more anti-inflammatory benefits.
+Meanwhile, hormones auxins and gibberellins help with wound healing and provide more anti-inflammatory benefits.
 Finally, aloe contains seven of the eight essential amino acids needed to help your body maintain its tissue and cell health (2).

 1. Soothing Skin Conditions with Aloe Vera

 Most of us are familiar with using aloe for the face and skin and it’s a common ingredient found in natural products to moisturize your skin or relieve any inflammation.
 Pure aloe vera gel is most often used as a topical treatment for sunburn, which is why we see it in most after-sun gels you rub directly on the skin after a few hours on the beach, by the pool, or in the sun in general — and it feels good to use especially when you put aloe vera gel in the refrigerator before putting it on your skin!